 Why purchase a single recreation game equipment, when you can get two for one?
 Keep in mind, that many hybrid products that promise to deliver various options or set-ups, end up providing mediocre results in any configuration.

 That’s not to say that creating a usable and easily convertible hybrid item is not possible.
-In fact, Hathaway’s Maverick pool and table tennis table combination does a decent job of giving recreational players the choice to shoot billiards or play ping-pong.
+In fact, Hathaway’s Maverick pool and table tennis table combination do a decent job of giving recreational players the choice to shoot billiards or play ping-pong.

 Features of the Hathaway Maverick

-This is a compact pool table (it measures a little over 6 feet by 3 feet) that comes with two MDF boards to place on top of the frame that then allow users to play table tennis.
+This is a compact pool table (measures a little over 6 feet by 3 feet).
+It comes with two MDF boards to place on top of the frame to allow users to play table tennis.

-- Putting the Maverick together is simple IF all the proper parts are included (missing and damaged items seem intrinsic to just about any product requiring assembly these days).
-Additionally, the felt on this table may be a bit on the thin side, so users may want to take extra care when installing and removing the table tennis top so that it does not inadvertently damage the felt.
+- Putting the Maverick together is simple if all the proper parts are included (missing and damaged items seem intrinsic to just about any product requiring assembly these days).
+Additionally, the felt on this table may be a bit on the thin side, hence users may want to take extra care when installing and removing the table tennis top so that it does not inadvertently damage the felt.

-Hathaway’s Maverick Pool and Table Tennis combo does a good job of giving you a choice of two games in one piece of equipment.
-This is not a table (in either iteration) suited to competitive and highly skilled players, partially due to its non-regulation size but also because its construction and features will not meet the standards.
+Hathaway’s Maverick Pool and Table Tennis combo do a good job of giving you a choice of two games in one piece of equipment.
+This is not a table (in either iteration) suited to competitive and highly skilled players, partially because of its non-regulation size but also because its construction and features will not meet the standards.